-Transfer to smaller vessels for a relaxing excursion through the Shennong Stream gorges, which are narrower than the Three Gorges, but very impressive.
+Transfer to smaller vessels for a relaxing 1.5-hour excursion through the Shennong Stream gorges, which are narrower than the Three Gorges, but very impressive.
+There is no walking involved on this shore excursion; however, you will need to get on and off the boat without assistance.
 Later, as the cruise ship continues upstream, prepare for breathtaking vistas as you pass through Wu and Qutang gorges.
-Wu gorge is known for its quiet beauty, forest-covered mountains, and sheer cliffs, while Qutang Gorge is the shortest, narrowest, and most dramatic gorge.
+Wu gorge is known for its quiet beauty, forestcovered mountains, and sheer cliffs, while Qutang Gorge is the shortest, narrowest, and most dramatic gorge.